nidrissi/web/content/post/next-stop-paris/index.en.md

 Yes, this is complex, and it is not always easy to determine who does what and who to ask a question.
 Fortunately, most of the administrative staff I have dealt with has been very nice and competent.
 I tried to draw a diagram explaining all of this, but I eventually gave up.
-Besides, that diagram will be obsolete in a few months: Paris-VII is merging with another university, Paris-V (AKA Paris-Descartes), to create a new big university with a yet unknown name, much like what was formerly known as Paris-VI (Université Pierre et Marie Curie, that you perhaps know as "Jussieu") merged with Paris-IV to create "_Sorbonne Université_" (yes, the name in French follows the English word order -- don't ask me why[^1]).
+Besides, that diagram will be obsolete in a few months: Paris-VII is merging with another university, Paris-V (AKA Paris-Descartes), to create a new big university with a yet unknown name, much like what was formerly known as Paris-VI (Université Pierre et Marie Curie, that you perhaps know as "Jussieu") merged with Paris-IV to create "_Sorbonne Université_" (yes, the name in French follows the English word order -- don't ask me why).
 While the research side of the story will probably not be affected, teaching certainly will.

 I have been told that the true test of one's bureaucratic mettle is the habilitation (HDR), the diploma which allows you to supervise doctoral students alone and to apply for full professor positions.